linuxmint/doc-user-guide/docs/automount.rst

 Auto-Mounting Non-System Drives
 ###################################

-You can automatically mount additional drives that aren't the Root (or /) drive.
+You can automatically mount additional drives that isn't the root (or /) drive.

 Disk application
 ================